Find your local Chapter

-In the early stages of Alzheimer's, a person may function independently.
-He or she may still drive, work and be part of social activities.
+In the early stage of Alzheimer's, most people function independently.
+He or she may still drive, take part in social activities, volunteer and even work.
 Your role as care partner is an important one: to provide support and companionship, and help plan for the future.

-"Early stage" refers to people, irrespective of age, who are diagnosed with Alzheimer’s disease or related disorders and are in the beginning stages of the disease.
-A person in the early stages may experience mild changes in the ability to think and learn, but he or she continues to participate in daily activities and give-and-take dialogue.
-To others, the person may not appear to have dementia.
-The early stages of Alzheimer’s can last for years.
+"Early stage" refers to people, irrespective of age, who are diagnosed with Alzheimer’s disease or related disorder, and are in the beginning stage of the disease.
+The early stage of Alzheimer’s can last for years.

 Free e-Learning Course

 This program, Living with Alzheimer's: For Caregivers: Early Stage, provides practical answers to questions that arise in the early stages of Alzheimer's.

 While every person experiences the early stage of dementia differently, it is common that a person in the early-stage may need cues and reminders to help with memory.
 As a care partner, it may be necessary for you to take the initiative to determine how you may be able to help.
 For example, he or she may need help with:

 - Keeping appointments